About Us

 • Mountain boots.

-Peru has two clearly defined seasons, rainy and dry; however, the weather varies according to each region and the season.
-Keeping this in mind, we will give you some recommendations for your visit depending on the place you choose.
+Peru has two well-defined seasons, rainy and dry; however, the climate varies depending on each region and season.
+With this in mind, we will give you some recommendations for your visit according to the place you choose.

 The summer or dry season varies depending on the location of the destinations you want to visit; below, we give you recommendations for visiting the most popular places.